emmett-framework/emmett/docs/dal/virtuals.md

 Computed and virtual fields
 ===========================

-Quite often during the development of your application you will need to compute values or perform operations dependent on the values contained in the rows you're selecting, inserting or updating in your database.
+Quite often during the development of your application you will need to compute values or perform operations that dependend on the values contained in the rows you're selecting, inserting or updating in your database.

 weppy provides different apis that can help you in these cases: let's see them in details.